-- Governments’ systematic implementation of sustainable win-win policies for host communities as well as refugees
+- Development and implementation of scalable, transferrable and sustainable solutions, developed with both host communities as well as refugees

-- Pragmatic support acknowledging that being ‘displaced’ is a circumstance and not an identity.
-This demands action for meaningful integration in recognition of every individuals’ historical and aspirational context
+- Acknowledgement that being ‘displaced’ is a circumstance and not an identity, calling for meaningful integration in recognition of every individuals’ historical and aspirational context

-- Finally, recognition that both sustainable prosperity and security can never be realised in isolation.
-They must be shared and inclusive by design or they are doomed to be undermined
+- Recognition that both sustainable prosperity and security can never be realised in isolation; they must be shared and inclusive by design or they are doomed to be undermined.

 “I am what I am because of who we all are.”